AwkwardTurtle42/AwkwardTurtle42.github.io/SRD.markdown

 Unique or specialty ammo is tracked individually.
 ## Wilderness Survival
-This is an option rules to add pressure to return to civilization or to focus the game on survival during long trips through the wilderness.
+This is an optional mechanic to add pressure to return to civilization or to focus the game on survival during long trips through the wilderness.
 It will make deciding what to carry and how many Supplies to bring a focal point of the game.
 Supplies (bulky) can be purchased in most settlements and cities, and are an abstraction of food, water, and general survival equipment.

 Once a day while away from easy access to food and water, the party picks someone to lead the survival efforts.
 That person makes a Save with an Attribute based on their approach (fishing, hunting, scavenging, etc.).